-30.8 a Appointment of officers other than the Head of Paid Service or Chief Officers is the responsibility of the Head of Paid Service or his/her nominee.
+a.
+Appointment of Officers other than the Head of Paid Service or Chief Officers is the responsibility of the Head of Paid Service or his/her nominee b.
+Appointment of an assistant to a political group shall be made in accordance with the wishes of that political group